 Photos and Artifacts

-The main gate of the Wöbbelin concentration camp.
-On May 2, 1945, the 8th Infantry Division and the 82nd Airborne Division encountered the Wöbbelin concentration camp.
-Photograph taken upon the liberation of the camp by US forces.
-Germany, May 4, 1945.
+The main gate of the Woebbelin concentration camp.
+On May 2, 1945, the 8th Infantry Division and the 82nd Airborne Division encountered the Woebbelin concentration camp.
+This photo was taken upon the liberation of the camp on May 4, 1945.
 Credit: United States Holocaust Memorial Museum, courtesy of National Archives and Records Administration, College Park, MD.

 In this episode, Leonard Linton, a soldier with the U.S. Army’s 82nd Airborne Division, recounts one of his most significant experiences in World War II: the liberation of the Woebbelin concentration camp near the German city of Ludwigslust on May 2, 1945, just a few days before the end of the war.
 Leonard’s testimony underscores the degree to which American soldiers—and, soon after, journalists and the wider American public—were shocked by their first face-to-face encounters with Nazi concentration camps.
 That they should have experienced such stunned horror in 1945, when news of Nazi camps had already been circulating for some time, reflects the gulf that existed in people’s minds between hearing the news about Nazi atrocities and actually believing that news to be true.
 And the camps that the American Army liberated were far from the worst; it was the Red Army, after all, that liberated the major death camps in Poland.